Mary Lou Studnicka: Championship Series

-In the final series, The Grand Rapids Chicks swept the Kalamazoo Lassies in the best of three game set, by the scores of 5–2 and 4–1.
+In the final series, the Grand Rapids Chicks swept the Kalamazoo Lassies in the best of three game set, by the scores of 5–2 and 4–1.

 In Game 1, Studnicka started for Grand Rapids and allowed only two runs in eight innings of work.
 With the score tied 2–2 going into the fourth inning, the Chicks scored three runs off Lassies’ pitcher Gloria Cordes.
-A tie-breaking sacrifice fly by Alma Ziegler scored Dolores Moore, and another RBI sacrifice fly Inez Voyce put the Chicks up 4–2.
-A RBI single by Joyce Ricketts extended the lead to 5–2.
-When the Lassies first two batters reached base in the final inning, manager English promptly brought in reliever Eleanor Moore, who retired the next three batters in order.
+A tie-breaking sacrifice fly by Alma Ziegler scored Dolores Moore, and another RBI sacrifice fly by Inez Voyce put the Chicks up 4–2.
+An RBI single by Joyce Ricketts extended the lead to 5–2.
+When the Lassies' first two batters reached base in the final inning, manager English promptly brought in reliever Eleanor Moore, who retired the next three batters in order.
 She struck out Isabel Alvarez for the first out, retired Dorothy Schroeder with a pop fly to shortstop Ziegler, and beat June Peppas with a sharp grounder to second basewoman Dolores Moore who threw to Voyce at first base for the final out of the game.
 Studnicka was the winning pitcher and Cordes the loser, while Moore earned the save.

 Pitching statistics

 Life after baseball

 Following her baseball career, Studnicka married and had three daughters.
 She worked for a Chicago bank and began with the Chicago Police Department in 1962 as a fingerprint technician.
-When her husband died she married for the second time and moved to Arkansas, but was widowed again after 31 years of marriage to her 2nd husband.
+When her husband died she married for the second time and moved to Arkansas, but was widowed again after 31 years of marriage to her second husband.
 Throughout her life, Studnicka was active in bowling, softball and golf.